infamedavid/SK-modules-graphic-component/README.md

 this repo is a work in progress, comments and criticismare welcomed, if you are looking for a componnet that is not included,  open a issue and I will make it

+TO DO:
+V-sliders
+H-sliders
+two position switch
+three position switch

 all the components are licenced under [CC-BY](https://creativecommons.org/licenses/by/2.0/) .